 Extreme humidity can be a terrible thing, especially for curly hair, make-up, and even inhaling.
 But a deficiency of humidity in your home might actually harm some details of your home’s interior.
-Learn about these few things you may have within your home that low humidity can wreck over time.
+Learn about these few items you may have within your home that low humidity can wreck over time.

 Wooden Floors and Furniture

-When humidity levels rise and fall it causes wood to swell and shrink, which may cause cracks and fragility in wood furniture.
+When humidity levels rise and fall it causes wood to swell and shrink, which might cause cracks and fragility in wood furniture.
 The swelling and shrinking also contributes to warping or crevices in wood flooring.

 Yes – books necessitate moisture to keep the pages from turning dry and fragile.
 The lack of moisture can also make the ink flake and the cover warp.
 Conversely, extreme moisture could result in the book pages sticking together permanently, discoloration, and even mold.